 - It first locates the requested web page i.e the required CGI application using URL.

 - It then creates a new process to service the client’s request.

 - Invokes the CGI application within the process and passes the request information to the server.

 - Destroys the process, prepares the HTTP response and sends it to the client.

 So, in CGI server has to create and destroy the process for every request.
-Its easy to understand that this approach is applicable for handling few clients but as the number of client increases the workload on the server increases and so the time taken to process requests increases.
+It’s easy to understand that this approach is applicable for handling few clients but as the number of clients increases, the workload on the server increases and so the time taken to process requests increases.

 Difference between Servlet and CGI

 |Servlet||CGI(Common Gateway Interface)|

 |Servlets are portable and efficient.||CGI is not portable|